-The middle school animation course provides the foundation for upper school filmmaking.
-Animation students learn to tell a story through motion, giving the impression that characters are moving.
-In filmmaking classes, students engage in the process of videography by forming their own story ideas and then creating and editing digital video.
-In addition, students study film and video concepts as well as engage in film critique.
-The Archive service learning group provides filmmaking students with additional experience outside of the classroom as videographers and documentarians.
+The middle school digital media arts courses provide a preview of upper school filmmaking.
+Students learn the foundations of storytelling by blending photography and graphic design.
+In the upper school, students engage in the process of videography by forming their own story ideas and then creating and editing digital video.
+In addition, students study film and video concepts and engage in film critique.

 Yearbook students capture the vitality of our community through writing copy, designing layouts, and taking photographs.
 As they hone their journalistic skills and software savvy, students also celebrate the diverse range of Firebird experiences across the spectrum of classes, arts, sports, service learning, clubs, affinity and alliance groups, and more.

 In This Section